Jay-Karia/jqlite/docs/features/omission.md

 # Key Omission

-This feature allows you to omit single/multiple keys from an object using a single query.
+This feature allows you to omit single/multiple keys from an object.

 ## Not
 The not token `!` is used to omit a single key.